-People come to California to experience the sunshine, sand and waves.
+People come to California to experience the sunshine, sand, and waves.
 Others dream about adventures on the Sierra Nevada or the unique rock formations on the deserts.
 The state is all about enjoying the nearly perfect weather in the great outdoors.

-Mission San Juan Capistrano is one of those places which captivate visitors with its chapels, fountains, exhibits and legends.
-It has been called the “Birthplace of Orange County,” the region where world famous places such as Disneyland, Newport and Laguna Beach are located.
+Mission San Juan Capistrano is one of those places which captivate visitors with its chapels, fountains, exhibits, and legends.
+It has been called the “Birthplace of Orange County,” the region where world-famous places such as Disneyland, Newport, and Laguna Beach are located.

 Here are some of the reasons why I believe this place is so exceptional.

-Transports you to the Mission period
+Transports you to the Mission Period

 Nowadays, it is possible to see the stone wheels used to extract olive oil and the vats were wine was fermented (the first wine produced in the state was here).
-It is also interesting to take a look at the open air kitchens, sleeping quarters and storage areas.
+It is also interesting to take a look at the open-air kitchens, sleeping quarters, and storage areas.
 Watch out your head when passing under the doors’ lintels.
 Those Spaniards were short!

-You can see the remains of the industrial center
+You can See the Remains of the Industrial Center

 My favorite part of the complex was the industrial center.
 It is hard to believe how much knowledge people in the late 1700s had.
 There were four specialties:

-Tallow rendering – large vats were used to make tallow (rendered animal fat).
-This substance was later used to make candles, soap, shortening and ointments.
+Tallow rendering – Large vats were used to make tallow (rendered animal fat).
+This substance was later used to make candles, soap, shortening, and ointments.

-Wool fabric dyeing – large vats were used to dye clothing, blankets and other wool materials.
+Wool fabric dyeing – Large vats were used to dye clothing, blankets, and other wool materials.
 Looms were also in the area.

-Tanning/leather making – tanning vats were used to soak hides in tannic acid.
+Tanning/leather making – Tanning vats were used to soak hides in tannic acid.
 There were draining channels for rinsing and there was a circular area used to stretch and scrape hides.

-There are remnants of a stone church
+There are Remnants of a Stone Church

 After its foundation, the mission prospered.
-Over seventy adobe structures were built in order to provide permanent housing for the Mission Indians.
+Over seventy adobe structures were built in order to provide permanent housing for the Mission workers.
 It was decided that a larger, European-style church was required to accommodate the growing population.

 A master stonemason was brought to take on the project.
 The idea was to incorporate numerous design features not found at any other California Mission, including the use of a domed roof structure made of stone as opposed to the typical flat wood roof.
 This elegant roof design called for six vaulted domes (bovedas) to be built.

 “The Great Stone Church” was finished in 1806 after many years of labors.
-On 1812, an earthquake shook Southern California.
+In 1812, an earthquake shook Southern California.
 The church’s nave collapsed killing 40 native worshippers.
 There are a lot of legends trying to decipher the bad luck of the most ambitious project of the Mission period.

-It was sacked by pirates
+It was Sacked by Pirates

-Even the bells have a story
+Even the Bells have a Story

 The bells played an important role for a long time.
-They were used to mark time, announce births and funerals.
+They were used to mark time, announce births, and funerals.
 When someone in town passed away, a distinct sound was used for the announcement.
-Residents were able to tell if the deceased was a man, woman or child.
+Residents were able to tell if the deceased was a man, woman, or child.
 After the announcement, the bells were ringed a number of times equal to the deceased age.
-There are also legends surrounding the bells (like angels ringing them after the death of a well known bell ringer).
+There are also legends surrounding the bells.
+As an example, there is a legend stating angels rang them after the death of a well-known bell ringer.

-It is part of a yearly migration
+It is Part of a Yearly Migration

 Every summer the Mission receives the visit of hundreds of American Cliff Swallows.
-These birds winter in Argentina but make the 6,000 mile journey every year looking for warmer climates.
+These birds winter in Argentina but make the 6,000-mile journey every year looking for warmer climates.
 The Mission’s location near two rivers made it an ideal location for the swallows to nest, as there is a constant supply of the insects on which they feed, and the young birds are well-protected inside the ruins of the old stone church.
 Residents of San Juan Capistrano welcome the swallows every year with “La Fiesta de las Golondrinas.”

 One of the chapels (Serra’s Chapel) in the Mission grounds is the oldest building in California still in use.
 It is the only remaining documented place where padre Junipero Serra (the president of the Missions project) celebrated mass.